LukaszSinica/post_api/README.md

 # Post Api

-Post api is a backend server that allows to manage posts for my blog on [portfolio](https://www.sinicalukasz-it.pl/)
+Post api is a backend server that allows to manage posts for my blog on [portfolio blog](https://www.sinicalukasz-it.pl/blog)

 ## Techstack